 Whether you’re boldly going where no man has gone before or you’re already in a galaxy far, far away, you’ve probably heard the age-old debate about which of science fiction’s two biggest franchises is better.
 Geeks, freaks, scientists and even casual fans have long been arguing in every corner of the galaxy about Star Wars and Star Trek.
 Which is better and why?
-They both have spawned multiple spin-offs, prequels, merchandise lines, catch phrases (like “May the 4th be with you”!), and even religions!
+They both have spawned multiple spin-offs, (including for TV), prequels, merchandise lines (Baby Yoda, anyone?), catch phrases (like “May the 4th be with you”!), and even religions!

 Following are three arguments why Star Wars is better and three arguments why Star Trek is better.
-(With all due respect to the Last Jedi or the USS Discovery, this debate is all about the original installments of each franchise.)
+(With all due respect to the Last Jedi, Rise of the Skywalker or the USS Discovery, this debate is all about the original installments of each franchise.)

 Why Star Wars is Better